cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 - [PostGIS](https://gdal.org/drivers/vector/pg.html) (mainly as the output)

 #### GeoServer Options
 For vector data you can add a `geoServerSettings` node within the relevant data subset in the configuration json.
 Within that the following nodes can be added.
 - `"virtualTable"` creates a [SQL View](https://docs.geoserver.org/latest/en/user/data/database/sqlview.html) which is specified as follows.
   - `"name"` a name is required.
   - `"sql"` an SQL query that defines the virtual table is required.
   - `"keyColumn"` specify column for [parameter](https://docs.geoserver.org/latest/en/user/data/database/sqlview.html#defining-parameters) key.
   - `"escapeSql"` is Boolean `true` or `false`.
 This concerns the handling of special characters in column names such as setting single-quotes to doubled single-quotes.
   - `"geometry"` specifies the geometry with the following `key:value` pairs.
   	- `"name"` name of column with the geometry.
   	- `"type"` one of `Point`, `LineString`, `LinearRing`, `Polygon`, `MultiPoint`, `MultiLineString`, `MultiPolygon`, `GeometryCollection`.
-        - `"srid"` EPSG code as an integer.
+  	- `"srid"` EPSG code as an integer, for example `4296` rather than `"EPSG:4296"` or `"4296"`.
+Note that this is different from the GDAL Options.
   - `"parameter"` specify individual [parameters](https://docs.geoserver.org/latest/en/user/data/database/sqlview.html#defining-parameters) with the following `key:value` pairs.
 	  - `"name"` parameter name.
 	  - `"defaultValue"` default value of parameter.
 	  - `"regexpValidator"` validation regular expression.
 - `"defaultStyle"` name of style within GeoServer that will be the style if of this layer if no other style is specified.

 These are the most commonly used options, for more see the examples [here](https://docs.geoserver.org/stable/en/user/rest/) and [here](https://docs.geoserver.org/latest/en/api/#1.0.0/layers.yaml#/definitions/Layer).